 As experienced personal injury attorneys, we know that all car collisions are serious.
 However, a pedestrian struck by a car is a special case, often resulting in more serious injuries—and also more likely to prove fatal than a two-car collision.

-Where is a pedestrian collision most likely to occur?
+Where is a pedestrian injury most likely to occur?
 Unfortunately, they can happen anywhere you travel on foot—even places you may have assumed were "safe."

 - Parking lots.
 It may seem ridiculous to be at risk of a car collision in an area where cars are supposed to remain still, but parking lot collisions happen every day.
 People are hit as they exit their vehicles, cross behind cars, or are simply struck while walking, in full daylight and unobstructed, across a parking lot.
 Many people drive way too fast in parking lots!